-sequa guarantees high-quality project and programme development and management.
-This includes the content-related design and impact-oriented implementation of projects as well as their proper administrative handling. sequa’s services cover the following fields of activity:
+sequa ensures high-quality project/programme development and management.
+This includes the content-related design and impact-oriented implementation of projects, as well as their proper administrative handling. sequa’s services cover the following fields of activity:

-- As programme administrator sequa designs, coordinates and has the responsibility for the entire administration of a programme (including any possible sub-projects).
+- As the programme administrator, sequa designs, coordinates and has the responsibility for the entire administration of a programme (including any possible sub-projects).

-- As project manager sequa offers professional project planning and implementation (in whole or in part) in all phases of the project cycle, from project identification, assessment and planning to reporting, accounting and impact monitoring.
+- As the project manager, sequa offers professional project planning and implementation in all phases of the project cycle, from project identification, assessment and planning to reporting, accounting and impact monitoring.

 The thematic focus of sequa's work is the promotion of the private sector. sequa represents the model of a social and ecological market economy for sustainable development based on entrepreneurial initiatives and appropriate framework conditions.
 In this sense, sequa is involved in numerous projects and programmes.
-For this sequa can rely on its own expertise, the extensive know-how of its shareholders and a broad network of experts. sequa offers specific competence and experience in the business segments:
+For this, sequa can rely on its own expertise, the comprehensive know-how of its shareholders, and a broad network of experts. sequa offers specific competence and experience in the business segments:

 BMO capacity building is a core competency of sequa and has turned sequa into an internationally recognized competence centre in this field.
 There is no other organisation in the world that has conducted more BMO promotion projects.